-CAR-T cell therapy is a new type of cancer immunotherapy that uses the patient’s own T cells to fight certain types of cancer.
-In order to do this, the cells are extracted in the clinic by leukapheresis and then genetically reprogrammed in vitro in such a way that they can use a chimeric antigen receptor (CAR) to recognize cancer cells and other cells that have a special antigen on their surface.
+The CAR-T cell therapy is a new type of cancer immunotherapy that uses the patient’s own T cells to fight certain types of cancer.
+In order to do this, the cells are collected in the clinic by leukapheresis and then genetically reprogrammed in vitro in such a way that they can use a chimeric antigen receptor (CAR) to recognize cancer cells and other cells that have a special antigen on their surface.
 Following lymphodepleting chemotherapy, the reprogrammed cells are administered to the patient though an infusion.
 They then proliferate and can trigger the immune response.

 The US American Food and Drug Administration FDA approved for the first time in 2017 a gene therapy with so-called CAR-T cell therapy.
 Clinical studies of cancer diseases show that impressive success has already been achieved in the treatment of cancer using this form of therapy.
 This revolutionary therapy is also the focus of a research project that the PoC initiative will be supporting with about 2.8 million euros.
 The chimeric antigen receptors (CAR) developed at the University Hospital of Würzburg detect a certain molecule (ROR1), which is barely present in healthy cells, but which occurs all the more on cancerous cells from leukemia, breast or lung cancer.
 In the case of the research project now being funded by the PoC initiative, the non-viral gene transfer takes place by means of the so-called "Sleeping Beauty" transposon system (SB100X).
 The funding is to be used to complete pre-clinical studies on the safety and efficacy of the ROR1 CAR-T cells and to achieve the clinical translation into a Phase I study (First-in-Man).